Erastuskanyatta/Introduction-to-PHP/index.md

 ### PHP Conditional statement
 Condition Statements are used to perform different types of actions.
-In PHP we have the following conditional statements :
+Conditional statements in PHP include :

-- if statement - This statement executes some code  if one condition is true
+- If statement - In this statement, if there is a true condition some code will be executed
-- if...else statement -  This statement executes some code if a condition is true.
-It also executes another code if the condition is false.
+- if...else statement -  This statement executes either true or false code depending on the condition.
+This means that this statement contains two conditions.

 - if...else if...else statement - In this statement many codes are executed for more than one condition